debra-soth/fitconnect/docs/team-eval/contributions.md

 ## Kira Beyrow

 Contributions
-: designing the UI-Screens
+- designing and building the UI-Screens UserProfileDetail and YourMatches
-: building the UserProfileDetail-Page
-: creating the structure and using the data base
+- creating the structure and using the data base
-: formulating parts of the documentation
+- formulating parts of the documentation

 ## Debra Soth